 Step 4 - Chop the fruit

 Finely chop the kumquats and measure them before dropping them into a large stew pot.
-Chop up enough to make 2 quarts (which is 8 cups) chopped fruit.
+Chop up enough to make 2 cups of chopped fruit.
 That will probably take about 24 kumquats, but it does vary!
 If you want to make marmalade, instead of jam, cut kumquats in cartwheel slices with a very sharp knife, to make slices thin as possible.

 Discard seeds, stems and the white center part.